 arc_buf_access() at arc_buf_access+0xfa/frame 0xfffffe0a91e1c620 dbuf_hold_impl() at dbuf_hold_impl+0x79/frame 0xfffffe0a91e1c680 dbuf_hold() at dbuf_hold+0x25/frame 0xfffffe0a91e1c6b0 dnode_hold_impl() at dnode_hold_impl+0x130/frame 0xfffffe0a91e1c730 dmu_bonus_hold() at dmu_bonus_hold+0x1d/frame 0xfffffe0a91e1c760 zfs_zget() at zfs_zget+0xb4/frame 0xfffffe0a91e1c810 zfs_unlinked_drain() at zfs_unlinked_drain+0x99/frame 0xfffffe0a91e1c9e0 taskqueue_run_locked() at taskqueue_run_locked+0x154/frame 0xfffffe0a91e1ca40 taskqueue_thread_loop() at taskqueue_thread_loop+0x98/frame 0xfffffe0a91e1ca70 fork_exit() at fork_exit+0x83/frame 0xfffffe0a91e1cab0 fork_trampoline() at fork_trampoline+0xe/frame 0xfffffe0a91e1cab0

 .
 Behind all that "activity" system had no time to react on anything else.

-#10 Updated by Alexander Motin over 1 year ago
+#10 Updated by Alexander Motin about 2 years ago